-- (6) Any individual or group shall have access to a reasonable number of voter registration forms including the mail-in application form prescribed by the Election Assistance[Federal Election] Commission pursuant to the National Voter Registration Act of 1993 in the county clerk's office.
-The individual or group shall act under the proper supervision and directions of the county clerk and shall return these completed forms to the county clerk for official registration by the county clerk. - (7) No later than December 31, 1994, the Transportation Cabinet shall equip all driver's license agencies to comply with the provisions of the National Voter Registration Act of 1993.
-The Secretary of State shall provide assistance and interpretation to the Transportation Cabinet in determining the requirements of the National Voter Registration Act of 1993. - (8) The county clerk shall enter the specific party identification of the voter with a political party, political organization, or political group as defined in KRS 118.015, or independent status, as indicated by the voter on the voter registration form, into the statewide voter registration system.
-The State Board of Elections shall promulgate regulations under KRS Chapter 13A to provide for tracking of the registration of voters identifying with political organizations and political groups as defined in KRS 118.015, and voters of independent status.
+1 license agencies to comply with the provisions of the National Voter Registration 2 Act of 1993.
+The Secretary of State shall provide assistance and interpretation to the 3 Transportation Cabinet in determining the requirements of the National Voter 4 Registration Act of 1993.

+- (8) The county clerk shall enter the specific party identification of the voter with a political party, political organization, or political group as defined in KRS 118.015, or independent status, as indicated by the voter on the voter registration form, into the statewide voter registration system.
+The State Board of Elections shall promulgate regulations under KRS Chapter 13A to provide for tracking of the registration of voters identifying with political organizations and political groups as defined in KRS 118.015, and voters of independent status. - → Section 3.
+KRS 116.046 is amended to read as follows:

-- (1) The county clerk shall provide voter registration forms annually to each principal or assistant principal of every public high school, each area technology center[vocational school], and[upon request,] private schools, and each school shall have a designated person[who shall designate a person in each school] who shall be responsible for informing students and school personnel of the availability of the registration forms and assist them in properly registering.
-The completed forms shall be returned to the county clerk, for official registration by the county clerk. - (2) Any person designated to assist in registration in subsection (1) of this section shall fulfill this responsibility in an impartial and fair manner and shall not recruit a registrant for any particular party. - (3) The State Board of Education shall implement annual programs of public education regarding elections, voting procedures, and election fraud, which shall include an audio-visual presentation for high school juniors and seniors.
-The State Board of Education, after consultation with the State Board of Elections, shall update the public education programs required by this section as relevant statutory changes occur, as different types of voting systems[machines] are used, or as more effective methods of presentation shall be developed.
+- 13 The county clerk shall provide voter registration forms annually to each principal 14 or assistant principal of every public high school, each area technology 15 center[vocational school], and upon request, private schools, and each school 16 shall have a designated person[who shall designate a person in each school] who 17 shall be responsible for informing students and school personnel of the availability 18 of the registration forms and assist them in properly registering.
+The completed 19 forms shall be returned to the county clerk, for official registration by the county 20 clerk. - 21 (2) Any person designated to assist in registration in subsection (1) of this section shall fulfill this responsibility in an impartial and fair manner and shall not recruit a registrant for any particular party. - 24 (3) The State Board of Education shall implement annual programs of public education 25 regarding elections, voting procedures, and election fraud, which shall include an 26 audio-visual presentation for high school juniors and seniors.
+The State Board of 27 Education, after consultation with the State Board of Elections, shall update the public education programs required by this section as relevant statutory changes occur, as different types of voting systems[machines] are used, or as more effective methods of presentation shall be developed.